trejkev/RISC-V-CPU-Core/README.md

 Some important details are:
 1. The CPU will fully execute one instruction with each new clock cycle.
 Doing all of this work within a single clock cycle is only possible if the clock is running relatively slowly, which is our assumption.
 2. The CPU created is very basic, not a client-server level, but more like a low-profile microcontroller CPU.
 Which means, it is not a cutting-edge design, but an exemplification of how to create a functional one.
+3. A general-purpose CPU would typically have a large memory holding both instructions and data.
+At any reasonable clock speed, it would take many clock cycles to access memory.
+Caches would be used to hold recently-accessed memory data close to the CPU core.
+We are ignoring all of these sources of complexity.
+We are choosing to implement separate, and very small, instruction and data memories.
+It is typical to implement separate, single-cycle instruction and data caches, and our IMem and DMem are not unlike such caches.
+4. We are ignoring all of the logic that would be necessary to interface with the surrounding system, such as input/output (I/O) controllers, interrupt logic, system timers, etc.

 The CPU block diagram looks as follows.
 <p align="center">